-Intro: Mid-Century Modern Lounge Chair
+Introduction: Mid-Century Modern Lounge Chair

 This project was also part of my school wood working class.
 I wanted a furniture project that would really mean something to me.
 Hmmm...what could be more meaningful than a chair that I sit in 24/7?!
 What about a chair with a really cool design?
 So I began to look for some inspirational chair designs, and I stumbled across Shaun Boyd's Mid-Century Modern Lounge Chair.
 It was a stunning piece, as are all the projects on his channel.
 I knew this was the project for me, but since there were no available plans, I made my own.
+(Update: Shaun now has plans available on his website).

 In this Instructable, I'll take you through my build process start to finish!